hirwajeaneric/cargo-logistics/README.md

-# CARGO LOGISTIC
+# EXPRESS Logistics
 ## System Overview
-CARGO LOGISTICS is a web-based system that will allow people who want to send materials, and other properties between themselves to send and receive them without moving from their homes or locations.
+EXPRESS logists is a web-based system that will allow people who want to send their stuffs (materials), and other properties between themselves to send and receive them without moving from their homes or locations.

-Users of the system will be filling in all the required information about what they want to send, and more details, where they are currently located, when they want the cargo to be sent, where the receiver is located, and more other information.
+Users of the system will be filling in all the required information about what they want to send, and more details, where they are currently located, where the receiver is located, and more other information to make the transfer efficient.

-As the user fills out the form, they will also be provided with a payment system that they will be used to secure their order.
+As the user fills out the form, they will also be provided with a payment system form that they will use to secure their order.

 The system administrators who are the owners of the system will be recognizing that there is a request sent by a user, and therefore go get the cargo and transport it to the destination address.

 After the cargo reaches the destination, the sender will be notified about the success of the transportation.

+### Overall Description

-Here are the system features I was thinking of including in the system.
+Bellow are the main system features:
 ### System features:
 #### Functional Requirements
 1. Landing page